ivnfer/ficontrol/README.md

 # Philips RS232 Control
-RS232 control script for Philips displays
+RS232/TCP control cli tool for Philips SICP displays.

 Allows to send commands to philips displays using RS232 protocol.
 Works on windows and linux.